waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 and $f_{Q}$ are only defined up to multiplication by constants, so using them for evaluations seems off.[^functions] Moreover, the choice of divisors
-$D_{P}$ and $D_{Q}$ (and the use of linear equivalence more generally) strongly suggest a deeper conneciton with the geometry of line bundles on $E$ that is left implicit.
+$D_{P}$ and $D_{Q}$ (and the use of linear equivalence more generally) strongly suggest a deeper connection with the geometry of line bundles on $E$ that is left implicit.
 Some texts (**[Wa08, Sil09]**) provide a second definition, yet it is no more illuminating.
 What, then, is the conceptual picture behind these constructions?

 [^functions]: It works out here technically because the constants cancel out when evaluating a divisor of degree zero like $[P]-[O]$, but that is besides the point.